VismaiNair/gosm/QUICKSTART.md

-# Gosm - Quickstart Guide
+# wasmate - Quickstart Guide

 A simple CLI tool that streamlines Go WebAssembly development by handling the build process, runtime setup, and local testing.
+For thorough installation and uninstallation directions, please take a look at [the install directions](INSTALL.md).

 ## 🚀 5-Minute Setup